magento/merchdocs/src/stores/security-google-recaptcha.md

 title: Google reCAPTCHA
 ---

 Google reCAPTCHA ensures that a human being, rather than a computer (or "bot"), is interacting with your website.
-Unlike the standard Magento [CAPTCHA]({% link stores/security-captcha.md %}), Google reCAPTCHA provides enhanced security with a selection of different display options and methods.
+Unlike the standard Adobe Commerce and Magento Open Source[CAPTCHA]({% link stores/security-captcha.md %}), Google reCAPTCHA provides enhanced security with a selection of different display options and methods.
 Additional website traffic information is available in the dashboard of your Google reCAPTCHA account.

-Google reCAPTCHA is configured separately for the Magento Admin and storefront.
+Google reCAPTCHA is configured separately for the Commerce Admin and storefront.

 - For the Admin, Google reCAPTCHA can be used on the [Sign In]({% link stores/admin-signin.md %}) page and when a user requests a password reset.
-If the standard [Magento CAPTCHA]({% link stores/security-captcha.md %}) is also enabled, Google reCAPTCHA can be used at the same time without any problem.
+If the standard [Adobe Commerce CAPTCHA]({% link stores/security-captcha.md %}) is also enabled, Google reCAPTCHA can be used at the same time without any problem.

 - For the storefront, Google reCAPTCHA can be used to sign in to a [customer account]({% link customers/customer-sign-in.md %}), send a message from the [Contact Us]({% link stores/contact-us.md %}) page, and in numerous other storefront locations.